Assessment at ICC

 The purpose of general education at ICC is to shape the development of students according to these values.
 Students fulfill general education requirements at Independence Community College by demonstrating competency in the following:

-- Communication: The student will be able to communicate effectively.
+- Students will be able to communicate effectively and integrate information from credible resources.

 Program Learning Outcomes